 LMSD was the only district with two of the region's five "best public high schools" for college and career prep in a report by Philadelphia Business Journal.

-Harriton Science Olympiad won its 18th state title in 19 years at the 2016 State Competition.
+Harriton Science Olympiad won its 19th state title in the last 20 years at the 2017 State Competition and finished second overall at the National Science Olympiad held at Wright State University.

-During the past seven years, 445 LMSD seniors - representing an average of nearly 12% of each graduating class - have been recognized through the National Merit Scholarship Program.
+During the past eight years, 501 LMSD seniors - representing an average of nearly 12% of each graduating class - have been recognized through the National Merit Scholarship Program.

 All ten LMSD schools have been named "No Place for Hate" schools by the Anti-Defamation League, an initiative aimed at creating and sustaining inclusive school environments.